THE RIGHT CONTENT

 Tier 1: Brand Keywords

-"[Company name] reviews," "[Company name] events," "[Company name] portfolio."
+"[Your company name] reviews," "[Your company name] portfolio," "[Your company name] case studies."
 You should own position 1 for every brand term.
 If you don't, there's a technical issue to fix.

 "How to choose an event production company," "corporate event planning checklist," "event design trends 2026."
 These build topical authority and capture top-of-funnel traffic that eventually converts.
-They're also prime AEO targets — questions people ask AI.
+They're also prime AEO targets — the questions corporate planners ask AI when scoping a vendor.

 Definitive Guides